Academic Services

 - Understand academic policies and become familiar with important deadlines.

-- Utilize the full range of campus resources: career planning, counseling, tutoring, Services for Students with Disabilities, the Writing Center, and other resources available at the university.
+- Utilize the full range of campus resources: career planning, counseling, tutoring, Services for Students with Disabilities, the Center for Writing Excellence, and other resources available at the university.

 Advisor Responsibility